 Virtual Machine Components

-Virtual Machines include the hardware operating system, and different application.
+Virtual Machines include the hardware operating system and different applications.
 The operating system relies on the hypervisor to reach the physical hardware of the system.
-The Virtual hardware functions so that operating systems can act like they would on a normal physical system.
+The Virtual hardware functions so that operating systems can act like they would on a standard physical system.
 Virtual software allows operating systems to store virtual memory.
 Virtual machines can handle different applications.

 Security appliances may function virtually.
 This operation creates a virtual security appliance.
 Virtual security appliances combine operating systems with security applications.
 Organizations use virtual security appliances to differentiate security functions from one another.
 Organizations use introspection to block fraudulent software.
 Some organizations use segregated boundaries to manage natural traffic, while others use a more virtual approach.
 Organizations can also use a hybrid approach that forces network traffic to go through physical security appliances.

 Organizations often use separation of duties to ensure that none of the company leaders have absolute power to execute every transaction.
 This is also true in regards to Virtual Data Centers, as every leader should have a specific role.
 Different leaders should fill security infrastructure and operating system management roles.
-Virtualization management is also important.
+Virtualization management is also essential.
 Attackers are a constant threat to corrupt the data on virtual machines.
-In order to prevent these dangerous attacks, organizations should assign a leader for each network security zone.
+To prevent these dangerous attacks, organizations should assign a leader for each network security zone.